Where to find the assessment documents

 We referred Star of the South under the EPBC Act in May 2020.

-The assessment guidelines set out the matters to be investigated and documented in the EIS.
+Assessment guidelines set out the matters to be investigated and documented in the EIS.

 To prepare the EIS, we undertook: